aneurokumar/website/content/Articles/index.md

 ---
 "Teaching is about taking things apart; writing is about putting things together." - [Toni Morrison](https://en.wikipedia.org/wiki/Toni_Morrison)

-All my articles, published in different places or exclusively on my website.
+All my articles, ranging from science communication, book analysis, and cultural pieces, published in different places or exclusively on my website.